pantheon-systems/documentation/source/content/guides/integrated-composer.md

 1. Commit `composer.json` and `composer.lock` and push.

-   - Pantheon will run Composer, build artifacts, and deploy the changes to your Test or Live environment.
+   - Pantheon will run Composer, build artifacts, and deploy the changes to your Dev or Multidev environment.
+You can now deploy the changes from the updated Dev environment to the Test and Live environments.

+1. Complete the steps to [commit Dev changes to Test and Live](/pantheon-workflow#combine-code-from-dev-and-content-from-live-in-test) through your Pantheon dashboard or with [Terminus env:deploy](/terminus/commands/env-deploy).

 </Tab>